-For each child, this will look different.
-Some regain their speech.
-Others are able to sleep more soundly and interact more readily.
-Some completely lose their diagnosis.
+For each child, healing will look different.
+Some children will regain their speech.
+Others will be able to sleep more soundly and interact more readily.
+Some will completely lose their diagnosis.

 Whatever it is that you do, your child will be that much better for it all.
 Here is a list of reputable sources that can help provide helpful solutions for your child:

 3. Autism can be caused by environmental factors.